glic3rinu/passlib/docs/lib/passlib.hash/contexts.rst

 =============================================
-:mod:`passlib.hash` - Crypt Contexts
+:mod:`passlib` - Crypt Contexts
 =============================================

-.. currentmodule:: passlib.hash
+.. currentmodule:: passlib

 For more complex deployment scenarios than the frontend functions described in :doc:`Quick Start <quickstart>`,